MexHigh/Gotify-Postal-Webhooks-Plugin/README.md

 ### Usage

 Activate the Plugin, then go to the plugin's details panel to retrieve the **Webhook URL**.
-You can also set you Postal instance details here.
+You can also see how to configure your Postal instance details there.
 If configured, clicking messages redirects you to the Postal message dashboard.

-The parsed payload is sent to the automatically created "Postal Webhooks" application channel along with the senders IP address.
-This channel can be renamed
+The parsed payload is sent to the automatically created "Postal Webhooks" application channel along with all neccesairy information.
+The channel can be renamed.

+### Current state

+All Webhooks for Postal v3 as documented [here](https://docs.postalserver.io/developer/webhooks) are fully implemented.